dchristian3188/dchristian3188.github.io/_drafts/Exploring PowerShell 6 - ValidateRange Enhancements.md

 This got the job done but was kind of a lot of work.
 Now in PowerShell 6, we have an even better way to do this.
-By leveraging the built in shortcuts to ValidateRange we can simplify our code.
+By leveraging the built-in shortcuts to ValidateRange we can simplify our code.
 Here's the Positive shortcut in action.

 ```powershell